grusin/csharphomematic/README.md

 - HmIP-PCBS (PCB board with 5-12V relay)
 - HmIP-BDT (wall dimmable switch)

-Not Supported Security:
+Supported Misc devices without group assignment:
-- HmIP-SWDO (window open detector, currently works only in heating virtual device group)
+- HmIP-SWDO (window open detector)

 In theory all devices can be supported, I just need to know the XMLAPI outputs to run them via the code generator.
 If you happen to be in need of getting more devives, please let me know, and I can sort it out or show you how to do it.
 Generator is of course included in the git.